lyubomir-bozhinov/mfx-starter/README.md

 ### Deployment Considerations:

-- **Unique URLs:*- Each microfrontend's build output (`dist` folder) should be deployed to a unique, publicly accessible URL or path (e.g., `https://your-app.com/`, `https://your-app.com/angular-mfe/`, `https://your-app.com/svelte-mfe/`).
+- **Unique URLs:** Each microfrontend's build output (`dist` folder) should be deployed to a unique, publicly accessible URL or path (e.g., `https://your-app.com/`, `https://your-app.com/angular-mfe/`, `https://your-app.com/svelte-mfe/`).

-- **Host `remotes` Configuration:*- The host application's Module Federation configuration (`module-federation.config.ts`) must specify the full URLs to the Module Federation manifest files of the provider microfrontends it consumes.
+- **Host `remotes` Configuration:** The host application's Module Federation configuration (`module-federation.config.ts`) must specify the full URLs to the Module Federation manifest files of the provider microfrontends it consumes.
 The base URLs for the providers are configurable via .env files.

-- **Shared Packages:*- Libraries like `@mfx/shared-utils`, `react`, `i18next`, and `zustand` are configured as `shared` singletons in Module Federation.
+- **Shared Packages:** Libraries like `@mfx/shared-utils`, `react`, `i18next`, and `zustand` are configured as `shared` singletons in Module Federation.
 This means the host application bundles and provides a single instance of these libraries, which is then consumed by the microfrontends.
 Changes to these shared packages typically require rebuilding and redeploying the host application.

 ### Running Tests